Better Sleep and Bedtimes with my Sleep Consultant

 5. Unpack your child’s “emotional backpack”.
 The last thing you should do before saying goodnight and turning out the lights is to help your child to unpack their “emotional backpack”.
 Children generally start each day afresh with a blank slate (think of them with an empty “backpack” on their back).
 By the end of the day they have accumulated all kinds of thoughts, worries, fears, memories, and experiences, that they are now carrying around with them (their “backpack” is now full and weighing them down).
 To help them relax and feel at peace, have a little talk with them about all the things they might be carrying with them in their “backpack” – maybe they got very upset during the day, or had a tantrum, maybe you had an argument, or they fell over and got hurt.
 Maybe they watched a really scary movie or heard something disturbing on the news.
 Maybe they heard you and your partner arguing, or are nervous about something that is going to happen tomorrow.
 Gently talk through whatever might be in their “backpack”, and reassure them that they have nothing to worry about, that you still love them, and that everything is going to be alright.
 This will help them to feel much more at peace and will make it easier for them to fall asleep (it may also give you a new insight into what is going on in their life, and how they are feeling).

-Now, for our Better Bedtimes Q&A, featuring your questions answered by both myself, and Child Sleep Consultant Alexandra:
+Now, for some of your sleep and bedtime questions, answered by Child Sleep Consultant Alexandra:

 1. My child is hungry at bedtime, I don't want to start giving snacks or it will become a habit, but I feel guilty making him go to sleep hungry.
 Is he really hungry, or just delaying bedtime?